Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 There are two forms of break expressions:

-- A simple break expression, specified using the `break` keyword, which break-jumps to the innermost loop statement in the current scope;
+- A simple break expression, specified using the non-labeled `break` keyword, which break-jumps to the innermost [loop statement][Loop statements] in the current scope;
 - A labeled break expression, denoted `break@Loop`, where `Loop` is a label of a labeled loop statement `L`, which break-jumps to the loop `L`.

-If a break expression is used in the context of a lambda literal which refers to any loop scope outside this lambda literal, it is disallowed and should result in a compile-time error.
+If a break expression is used in the context of a [function literal][Function literals] which refers to any loop scope outside this function literal (i.e., such break-jump would cross the function boundary), it is disallowed and should result in a compile-time error.

+> Note: such cross-boundary break expressions are also called "non-local".

+Since Kotlin 1.9, it is allowed to use a non-local break expression inside an [inlined][Inlining] function literal.